garden-io/garden/docs/k8s-plugins/local-k8s/install.md

 minikube start --vm-driver=<your vm driver>  # e.g. hyperkit on macOS
 ```

+In order to authenticate minikube with an image registry such as ECR, the `registry-creds` addon must be enabled.
+In order to do this, follow these steps:

+1. Make sure Minikube is running by typing `minikube start`

+2. Then run minikube `addons configure registry-creds`

+3. Select applicable container registry

+4. Enter credentials

+5. Make sure you run minikube `addons enable registry-creds`

+Minikube should now be able to authenticate with your chosen cloud provider.

 ### kind

 For kind installation instructions, see the [official docs](https://kind.sigs.k8s.io/docs/user/quick-start/).